 "It is back," he said.
 "It is moving forward.
 [James Cameron] has some good ideas of how to continue with the franchise," he added.
 "I will be in the movie."
 He since confirmed his presence on set.

 More recently and more, um, excitingly, it was announced that Sarah Connor, aka Linda Hamilton, would also be returning 25 years after her last appearance in the franchise.

-Also joining the cast will be Colombian actress Natalia Reyes.
-Earlier this month, Diego Boneta of Pretty Little Liars and Scream Queens joined the cast in another mysterious-but-crucial role.
+Also joining the cast will be Colombian actress Natalia Reyes, who is playing the character Dani Ramos, while Diego Boneta of Pretty Little Liars and Scream Queens has been cast in another mysterious-but-crucial role.